Christinamawel/Portfolio/README.md

 _if you are unsure how to clone repositorys from github see https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository_

-_Because this is just a simple webpage you can also just look at it by simply clicking the github-pages link under Enviorments on the right and then clicking view deployment on the right._
+_Because this is just a simple webpage you can also just look at it by simply clicking here https://christinamawel.github.io/Portfolio/._

 ## Known Bugs